lifeofapacket/OpenNMS-SNOW-Ticket-Creation/README.md

 [![tickets.png](https://i.postimg.cc/VvhGSW67/tickets.png)](https://postimg.cc/tnhtwPFP)

 For our timing loop we have used sched and time modules.
 Logging we will be added to script where we can see the timestamps for each ticket checks/generations.
-As well as positive traps to be clearing a ticket on ServiceNOW.
+As well as positive traps to delete the relative tickets on ServiceNOW.